kavindu25/kavindu25/README.md

 - :telescope: I’m a fresh computer science graduate.

-- :seedling: Interested in developing web applications using javascript librraies such as React.
+- :seedling: Interested in developing web applications using javascript libraries such as React.

 - :zap: Loves to explore new treds and technologies.